powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ### Extensions

-CIM-CGMES format contains more information that what the `iidm` grid model need for calculation.
+CIM-CGMES format contains more information than what the `iidm` grid model needs for calculation.
 The additional data, that are needed to export a network in CIM-CGMES format, are stored in several extensions.

 #### CIM-CGMES control areas